homovetus/homelab/README.md

 - `<video_filename>_meta.txt`: Contains the extracted metadata for each frame, it is used to avoid re-extracting the metadata.
 - `<video_filename>.txt`: Contains the extracted timestamps, which is calculated by adding RTP relative time to NTP time in the most recent RTCP SR. Detailed math is described in [ntp_calc.py](./tools/ntp_calc.py)
-- `<video_filename>_RTP_interpolated.txt`: Contains the timestamps interpolated using two RTCP SR packets, this is used to avoid time rewinding in the previous method.
+- `<video_filename>_RTP_interpolated.txt`: Contains the timestamps interpolated using two RTCP SR packets, the ratio is based on RTP relative time, this is used to avoid time rewinding in the previous method.
 - `<video_filename>_interpolated.txt`: Contains the timestamps interpolated using only RTCP SR packets and do not refer to the RTP timestamps.
 This method assumes each frame are equally spaced in time (Not always true for some cameras).
+This method also ensure the timestamps are monotonically increasing.

+For more information about the timestamp calculation methods, please refer to the actuall [code](./extractor.py).

 ## Docker